shapeshed/shapeshed.com/content/posts/illustrator_101_the_lasso_tool.md

-{
-  "slug": "illustrator-101-the-lasso-tool",
-  "title": "Illustrator 101 - The Lasso Tool",
-  "date": "2007-05-22T00:00:00+01:00",
++++
+date = "2007-05-22T00:00:00+01:00"
-  "description": "The final selection tool this allows you to select using a freehand shape.
-Very useful for intricate drawings it can be much quicker than the other selection tools.", "tags": [
+description = "The final selection tool this allows you to select using a freehand shape.
+Very useful for intricate drawings it can be much quicker than the other selection tools." slug = "illustrator-101-the-lasso-tool" tags = ["Illustrator 101", "Illustrator"] title = "Illustrator 101 - The Lasso Tool"

-    "Illustrator 101",
-    "Illustrator"
-  ]
-}
++++

 ## Freehand selection